 If you know me well, you know food and travel are my love languages.
 I couldn’t leave Thailand without going on a culinary experience and attending my first cooking class abroad!

-I will never forget Mrs. Karn’s cooking class, an amazing experience.
+I will never forget Mrs Karn’s cooking class, an amazing experience.
 Her positive energy and smile were contagious.
 She had a great sense of humour, a wealth of knowledge about Thai cuisine and simplified cooking tips which showed in her passion for making Thai cooking easy and authentic for everyone.
 I really enjoyed cooking Pad Thai, Tom yum kong, green Thai curry and mango sticky rice.

 I had the most incredible time in Phuket and hope this post inspires you to travel to Thailand once it’s open for tourism soon.
-Travel to Thailand will start again from July for vaccinated people, with a staggered opening starting with Phuket.
+Travel to Thailand will start again in July for vaccinated people, with a staggered opening starting with Phuket.

 Do you have any kind memories from the land of smiles?
 Share your story with me!